 ---|---|---|---|---|---|

-When it comes to a dual fuel fixed tariff, Scottish Power offers the cheapest standing charge overall, followed by British Gas and Octopus.
+When it comes to a dual fuel fixed tariff, Octopus also offers the cheapest combined standing charge for gas and electricity.
+This is the same as their variable tariff at £307.59 over a year.

 ---|---|---|---|---|---|